Data-and-Vis-SDK/Data-and-Vis-SDK.github.io/index.md

   </tbody>
 </table>

+[^1]: ADIOS2: ROCm/HIP support is in progress

-[^1]: Ascent: the lastest available verison in the spack package depends on an
+[^2]: Ascent: the lastest available verison in the spack package depends on an
-      older version of VTK-m which doesn't properly implement CUDA and ROCm.
+      older version of VTK-m which doesn't properly implement CUDA with shared libraries, which is required by the SDK.

-      This creates a conflict with being able to enable the latest versions of all packages with GPU features enabled.
-The most recent upstream Ascent release uses an appropriately newer version of VTK-m but it has not yet made it to the spack package.
+[^3]: Ascent: the lastest available verison in spack does not have support for
+      ROCm, but it is in the Ascent upstream and planned for release before the end of 2022.

-[^2]: ParaView: while CUDA can be enabled in ParaView it requires some recent
+[^4]: ParaView: while CUDA can be enabled in ParaView it requires some recent
       patches to the `master` branch to work correctly.
 We are iterating with the ParaView team to get this enabled in Spack.

-[^3]: ParaView: ROCm support will be available in the 5.11.0 release.
+[^5]: ParaView: ROCm support will be available in the 5.11.0 release.

+[^6]: VisIt: VTK-m enabled GPU support is planned for VisIt by early 2023.

+[^7]: SZ: GPU support for SZ will require the use of new libraries SZ stacks.

+[^8]: ZFP: ROCm support is planned for EOY 2022

 ## ECP SDK Support